electron/electron/docs/api/browser-window.md

 __Note:__ This API is not available on OS X.

+### BrowserWindow.setProgressBar(progress)

+* `progress` Double

+Sets progress value in progress bar.
+Valid range is [0, 1.0].

+Remove progress bar when progress < 0;
+Change to indeterminate mode when progress > 1.

+On Linux platform, only supports Unity desktop environment, you need to specify the `*.desktop` file name to `desktopName` field in `package.json`.
+By default, it will assume `atom-shell.desktop`.

 ## Class: WebContents

 A `WebContents` is responsible for rendering and controlling a web page.